camerond/jquery-spotlite/README.markdown

 - `exclude_characters` (regex, defaults to `\\W` (non-word characters)): anything in this regex will be treated as whitespace for match-finding purposes (useful when your pool items include odd characters like parentheses and such).
 - `bypass` (string): comma-delimited list of object attributes to not search against (if your pool contains objects)
 - `output` (function): returns the matched string or object as a jQuery object.
 Defaults to returning a `<li>` containing the matched item's full text.
+- `ajax` (boolean): tells the plugin to load its results via Ajax.
+If set to true, the ajax_opts object is required.
+The ajax request made sends the value of the associated input as a parameter named search.
+The expected return is a JSON object with the array of filtered or non-filtered results in the format of:
+`{ "matches": ["John Doe", "Jane Doe"] }` where "matches" is the required object key that the results are assigned to.
+- `ajax_opts` (object, required if ajax is true): an object containing the basic options given to a jQuery Ajax call.
+The only required property is url; success, complete, and error ar optional callbacks that are fired after the internal methods are run.
+Every optional callback receives the jQuery input object as its context and matching arguments to the jQuery.ajax method callback arguments.

 ## Features